 On reflection, I tend to yell when I feel ignored.
 And there is a pattern.

-So, I start off good.
+I start off okay.
 I let things go, and I try and ease out the time.
 I ask.
 I ask again.
 I ask one more time but inevitably I end up yelling right before we open the door.
 The sound of me and my five-year-old, who yells angrily in response, wafts up the communal staircase like an imaginary whir of smoke.

 Except it’s not imaginary, it’s very noisy and very embarrassing.